Jessie J: I Quit Music, Deleted An Album, Then Changed My Mind | E139

 TL;DR

-• She opens up about quitting music, deleting an album, and the identity crisis that came from being defined by record labels rather than her authentic self
+• She struggled with identity issues early in her career, feeling defined by record labels rather than her authentic self

 Key Moments